Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "At the end of the day, let there be no excuses, no explanations, no regrets."
+> "Greatest success comes just one step beyond the point at which defeat overtakes you."
-> — **Steve Maraboli**
+> — **Unknown**

 ---